bykhov/jetson/person_detect.md

 ## What can be improved?
 * Use a smaller network.
 * Use TensorRT optimization with FP16 or FP8.
-I have even taken a free project on Courser ([certificate](https://coursera.org/share/678fc097e9f7fb2e99b11a569bb6cb08)).
-It is also similar to Nvidia [course](https://courses.nvidia.com/courses/course-v1:DLI+L-FX-18+V2/course/) (that is free for me as an academic ambassador).